BlueOakJS/bos-couchdb/README.md

 }
 ```

+#### Scoped Config Options

+Scoped config are options that can be set on the root couchdb object, the connection, or the database.
+The database-specific value has precedence over the connection-specific value.
+The connection-specific value has precedence over the root value.

+This allows the definition of global values that can be overridden as desired.

+Valid options are:
+* validateConnection (default true) - verify the ability to connect to the database when the server starts.
+* createDatabase (default false) - attempt to create the database if it doesn't exist when the server starts.

 ### Usage

 The bo-couchdb service can be injected into services or handlers through a `boCouchdb` parameter on the init method.